-My research focuses on physical space intelligence — enabling intelligent systems to perceive, reconstruct, and reason about the physical world through non-contact, privacy-preserving, and ubiquitous sensing modalities.
+My research focuses on physical intelligence — enabling intelligent systems to perceive, reconstruct, and reason about the physical world through non-contact, privacy-preserving, and ubiquitous sensing modalities.
 I develop sensing and learning frameworks that transform sparse physical signals into structured, human-centric spatial representations, with applications in human-aware buildings, ubiquitous interaction, and non-intrusive health monitoring.

 Currently, I am working on the following topics: